Semi-device-independently characterizing quantum temporal correlations

 We consider \je{the} example of \je{a} $2\to 1$ scenario, where the reference preparation is chosen as a unitary equivalent to $\{\ket{0},\ket{1},\ket{+},\ket{-}\}$, implying $d=2$.
 We \je{assume} the measurement to be projective (as most works \je{do}), \je{so that} $k=1$.
 The result is presented by the blue-solid line in Fig.~\ref{Fig_min_f_QRAC2to1}. \je{The} observed correlation $\vec{P}$ is represented by the average successful probability $\mathcal{P}_{2\rightarrow 1}:= \frac{1}{8} \sum_{x_0,x_1,y}P(b=x_y|x_0,x_1,y)$. \je{Given the maximal} quantum value of $\mathcal{P}_{2\rightarrow 1}=\mathcal{P}_{2\rightarrow 1}^Q$, we perfectly self-test the reference set of states with fidelity equal to $1$.
-When $\mathcal{P}_{2\rightarrow 1}$ is below around $0.8232$, we no longer have self-testing statement, since the fidelity is below the classical \je{fidelity} $0.8536$ (see Appendix \ref{SecApp_classical_fidelity}) The optimal bounds on the fidelity have been proposed in Ref.~\cite{Tavakoli18b}, i.e., the black-dashed line in Fig.~\ref{Fig_min_f_QRAC2to1}.
-It is an open question \je{how} to find the best expression of the CJ matrix to make our bounds optimal. }
+When $\mathcal{P}_{2\rightarrow 1}$ is below around $0.8232$, we no longer have self-testing statement, since the fidelity is below the classical \je{fidelity} $0.8536$ (see Appendix \ref{SecApp_classical_fidelity}) We also compare our result with the optimal bounds proposed by Tavakoli \emph{et al.}~\cite{Tavakoli18b}. }